Divide and choose: Efficient allocations

 Divide-and-choose might yield inefficient allocations.
 One commonly used example is a cake that is half vanilla and half chocolate.
 Suppose Bob likes only chocolate, and Carol only vanilla.
 If Bob is the cutter and he is unaware of Carol's preference, his safe strategy is to divide the cake so that each half contains an equal amount of chocolate.
 But then, regardless of Carol's choice, Bob gets only half the chocolate, and the allocation is clearly not Pareto efficient.
 It is entirely possible that Bob, in his ignorance, would put all the vanilla (and some amount of chocolate) in one larger portion, so Carol gets everything she wants while he would receive less than what he could have gotten by negotiating.

-If Bob knew Carol's preference and liked her, he could cut the cake into an all-chocolate piece and an all-vanilla piece, Carol would choose the vanilla piece, and Bob would get all the chocolate.
-On the other hand, if he doesn't like Carol, he can cut the cake into slightly more than half vanilla in one portion and the rest of the vanilla and all the chocolate in the other.
+If Bob knew Carol's preference and liked her, he could cut the cake into an all-chocolate piece and an all-vanilla piece, Carol would choose the latter, and Bob would get all the chocolate.
+On the other hand, if he does not like Carol, he can cut the cake with slightly less than half the vanilla part in one portion and the rest of the vanilla and all the chocolate in the other.
 Carol might also be motivated to take the portion with the chocolate to spite Bob.
 There is a procedure to solve even this, but it is very unstable in the face of a small error in judgement.
 More practical solutions that can't guarantee optimality but are much better than divide and choose have been devised, in particular the adjusted winner procedure (AW) and the surplus procedure (SP).
 See also Efficient cake-cutting.

+Dividing with a single point

+Wagener studies a variant of Divide and Choose on a two-dimensional cake, in which the divider is disadvantaged: instead of making a cut, he can only mark a point on the cake.
+The chooser can then make a straight cut through that point, and choose the piece he prefers.
+He proves that, if the cake is bounded, the divider can always secure at least 1/3 of the cake.
+If the cake is both bounded and convex, the divider can secure 4/9 of the cake.